lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-05-07-github-pages-blog-posting-environment.md

 ##### Novel Word Count

 This plugin allows you to see the number of words, last modified date, number of characters or so.
+You can also fine-tune the policies for counting.
+For example, you can ask the plugin to ignore code blocks or comments from word/character counts.
+Currently I am using it by ignoring codeblocks/comments to see the genuine length of content free from them.

 ##### Remotely Save

 Even though there is a paid service for storage sync between devices called **Obsidian Sync**, but you can resort to this community plugin.
 This plugin allows you to use third-party cloud service like DropBox or Onedrive to be hurb storage where you can sync from different devices and therefore maintaining sync between mutliple devices.

 I am using 1-minute setting for **Schedule for Auto Run** option, and activated **Run Once on Start Up Automatically**.

+##### Floating TOC

+This plugin enables you to have an automatically generated and updated table of contents, floating on the left side of obsidian window.
+You can easily navigate throughout your markdown file, as the items in generated TOC include hyperlinks directing you to the corresponding headings.

 ##### Periodic Notes